YoLoADR/community-starter-kit/README.md

 # Comment to be posted to on PRs from first time contributors in your repository
 newPRWelcomeComment: >
   Thanks for opening this pull request!
-Please check out our contributing guidelines.
+Please check out our contributing guidelines. test

 # Configuration for first-pr-merge - https://github.com/behaviorbot/first-pr-merge